 - You will be most successful if you continue to monitor intake and weight in some form for the long-term.
 This can be hard to hear for women who feel like they are already obsessed with food, more on that later.

 - Normalizing plateaus, regain, periods of difficulty that cause you to abandon your new habits, and having plans and resource for support is important.
-For all the research done on weight loss, a general trend is greater support frequency and duration usually means more weight loss.

 The hard truth: weight loss over 50 may sound like a bummer

 If you feel obsessed with food as it is, the idea that you’ll have to constantly be monitoring your weight and food in some form to be successful with weight maintenance probably feels like a bummer.

 In my clinical experience, many of my clients have PTSD-like symptoms from repeated weight loss attempts.
 The desire and effort to be smaller is experienced as trauma for many women over 50.

 What women who struggle to make consistently healthy choices can expect when they try to lose weight over 50

 After walking over 100 women through the Courage to Trust Method, I see the progression from struggling to make healthy choices to sustained weight loss look like this:

 Phase 1: Cultivate the Courage to Trust